redwoodjs/example-store-stripe/README.md

 4. Authentication

-We've begun working on adding user login.
+We've started working on adding user login.
 For that we're using Redwood's [dbAuth](https://redwoodjs.com/docs/auth/dbauth).
-So far we've only added login, logout and reset password pages.
-There is no extra functionality for authenticated users.
+So far we've only added login, logout, and reset password pages.
+There's no extra functionality for authenticated users.

-For dbAuth to work properly you need to generate a secret key and save it as an environment variable:
+For dbAuth to work properly, you need to generate a secret key and save it as an environment variable:

 ```